sonalilotankar/delete-temp-files/README.txt

 Cleanmgr: Removes unused files from the hard drive of your computer.
 Temp files, Internet files, downloaded files, and Recycle Bin files can all be cleared using command-line parameters.

+/sagerun:n

-/sagerun:n :If you use the /sageset option, it executes the tasks that are provided and allocated to the n number.
+If you use the /sageset option, it executes the tasks that are provided and allocated to the n number.
 The chosen profile is applied to each drive after the computer's drives have been listed.